 5. Giantex Tabletop Gas Grill

 An online retail store in America called Giantex invented their very own propane tabletop gas grill.
 You have 20 square inches of available cooking space within its 20.5 x 13 inches measurements.
-The grill also has two burners with a total heat capacity of 20000 BTU.
+The grill has two burners with a total heat capacity of 20000 BTU.

 - Secure locking lid